 Q: Do Charter students have to take standardized state tests?

 A: We will be offering some state/national standardized testing to our students.
 We are very flexible with families in regard to testing.
-Private students have not testing requirements, charter students may take the minimum or maximum tests available based on their wishes.
+Private students have no testing requirements.
+Charter students may take the minimum or maximum tests available based on their wishes.

 Q: Are there any costs or fees that students will be responsible for?